Chapter 3:

 I let out a deep sigh.

 After I pressed on my gem locket, it transformed into the rose-gold wand.
-I imagined how I would pick the navy blue fabric, draw the pattern from measurements, cut the pattern, pin, and sew it.
+I dashed into the room at once and imagined how I would pick the navy blue fabric.
+Drawing the pattern from measurements, I cut the pattern, pinned it, and sewed it.
 The wand let out light and sparkles, coating my nightgown into a wrap dress with velvet and satin.
 My shoes were black pumps with a gem in their center.

 I sprinkled some of the magic dust onto my forehead, which was soon adorned with a bejeweled headband.